Skip to main content

 print(response)

-By using this query it would fetch only 1000 articles from the total number of articles available.
+By using this query, Newsdata.io API would fetch only 1000 articles from the total number of articles available.

 print(response)

-Note: It is important to note that by using this query it would fetch all the API credits that your query requires.
-For instance, if my searched query has over 10,000 articles but my API limit is for 8,000 articles then my entire 8,000 articles worth of credit would be consumed and it would show an error stating that all of your API credits have been consumed without fetching me any data.
+Your searched query has over 10,000 articles but your API limit is 8,000.
+Then, the entire 8,000 articles worth of credit would be consumed, and it would show an error stating that all the API credits have been consumed without fetching me any data.